-What are Dental Implants?
+What Are Dental Implants?

+Dental implants are individual false teeth that replace missing or damaged teeth.
+Implants also stop the loss of jawbone mass that can occur when a tooth is missing.
 Implants are a great alternative to dentures or crowns.
-Unlike dentures, permanent implanted teeth allow you to eat all kinds of foods that you cannot with dentures, and you don’t need to worry about them when playing sports.
+Unlike dentures, permanent implanted teeth allow you to eat all kinds of foods.
+You don’t need to worry about them when playing sports as well.
 Unlike dentures, implants do not come out.
-They are anchored in your jawbone with steel rods that make them as strong as, sometimes even stronger, than your regular teeth.
+They are anchored in your jawbone with steel rods that make them as strong, if not even stronger, than your regular teeth.

-Implants can also be used by people with healthy teeth to correct alignment issues without resorting to orthodontics.
+Dental implants can also be used by people with healthy teeth to correct alignment issues without resorting to orthodontics.

-2. Next, the post is attached to the anchor.
+- Next, the post is attached to the anchor.
 The artificial tooth will eventually be attached to the post.

-3. Once the anchor and post are installed, the jawbone needs to grow around the anchor, locking it into place permanently.
+- Once the anchor and post are installed, the jawbone needs to grow around the anchor, locking it into place permanently.
 This process takes three to six months.

-4. Once the jawbone and implant anchor are well attached, the artificial tooth is cemented onto the post.
+- Once the jawbone and implant anchor are well attached, the artificial tooth is cemented onto the post.